machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 - `regexp` *(string, required)*: Java regular expression to search for in the log.
 - `charsetName` *(string, optional)*: Character encoding used to read the stored log.
 Default: `UTF-8`.

-### `terminate_task`
+### `end_task`
-Terminates the current workflow with an exit code.
+Ends the current task without terminating the application.

 **Description**
+Use this tool when the current interactive task should finish cleanly while allowing the application to continue running.
+It is useful for concluding a user-driven workflow without treating the situation as a fatal error.

+**Features**
+- Ends only the current task.
+- Leaves the application running.
+- Supports a custom completion message.
+- Useful for interactive workflows and controlled handoff points.

+**Input parameters**
+- `message` *(string, optional)*: Message to use upon completion.

+### `terminate_execution`
+Terminates the application by sending an exit code.

+**Description**
 Use this tool when execution should stop immediately because of a fatal validation failure, an unsupported condition, or another controlled shutdown scenario.

 **Features**
-- Stops workflow execution immediately.
+- Stops execution immediately.
-- Supports a custom message.
+- Supports a custom termination message.
-- Supports an optional cause message.
 - Supports a custom exit code.
+- Useful for controlled shutdown scenarios.

 **Input parameters**
 - `message` *(string, optional)*: Exception message to use.
-Default: `Process terminated by function tool.`
+Default: `Execution terminated by function tool.`
-- `cause` *(string, optional)*: Optional cause message wrapped as the underlying exception cause.
 - `exitCode` *(integer, optional)*: Exit code to return.
 Default: `0`.

 ## Web and API tools